 President of the SNA

-La Biennale Paris, in association with Christie’s, organizes an online auction to replace its 32th physical edition.
-Over 10 days, 42 galleries offer for sale more than 90 artworks from antiquity to today.
-Furniture, objets d’art, jewellery, painting, sculpture… The range of mediums is broad enough to meet all tastes.
+La Biennale Paris, in association with Christie’s, organised an online auction to replace its 32th physical edition.
+More than 90 iconic artworks from 42 international galleries were showcased.

 24 September – 8 October 2020